pinobatch/numism/docs/gb_emu_testing.md

 inc e  ; This runs twice because an interrupt is still pending ; ei   ; Change last byte to FB to see queued interrupts get handled
 ```
-Because NO$GMB and most others behave like a Game Boy, stage 1 does
+Because No$gmb and most others behave like a Game Boy, stage 1 does
 not test `halt`.
 Because KiGB and Goomba differ, stage 2 tests it so
 that later tests relying on more precise timing can use `di halt`.